Harwich forms the entry point for both River Orwell and River Stour.

-Day-to-day provisioning can be obtained from a convenience store not far away and other local stores, but serious stocking up may need a hike to Dovercourt,(ample supply of big supermarkets who may deliver to the pier).
+Day-to-day provisioning can be obtained from a convenience store not far away in Market Street and other local stores, but serious stocking up may need a mile plus hike to Dovercourt,(ample supply of big supermarkets who may deliver to the pier).
 Nearest banks are in Dovercourt.

 The railway station is only a few minutes away, and London Liverpool Street can be reached via Manningtree from here.

 The Marina facilities on hand at Shotley Points Marina have already been touched on, and stores can be obtained in the nearby village (no bank but PO).
-During the season basics may be available at the chandlery too.
+During the season basics may also be available at the chandlery.
 Shotley sailing Club is nearby and is in charge of the moorings laying to the south-east of the pier.